 For a preview of the event, check out our post from a previous Hearts for Humans crafting event here.

 New York City doesn’t do low-key or subdued or understated.
 Those words aren’t even in its vocabulary.
 It’s a “Go Big or Go Home” kinda town.
 So it’s not difficult to imagine just how festive the Big Apple is during the holidays.
 From incredible light and holiday-themed displays to one-of-a-kind events and activities, New York City makes it nearly impossible to get your Grinch on.
 Now, there are plenty of things worth parting with your hard-earned cash for.
 Big-ticket events like the Radio City Christmas Spectacular or the New York City Ballet’s Nutcracker are huge draws every year.
 But we’re here to let you in on a little secret: you don’t need to break the bank to enjoy the holiday season in The City That Never Sleeps.

 Continue reading The Best FREE Things to Do in New York City During the Holidays

 If you’re wandering around New York City you might come across these stickers that read “Are you addicted to street art?
 You’re not alone.
 There is help!
 24/7 Street Art Addiction Hotline,” followed by a phone number.
-I’m sure it’s just a clever street art campaign, but if your Instagram feed is anything like mine, you might wonder if this is a real thing.
-Because right now, there’s a LOT of street art, thanks to world-famous street artist Eduardo Kobra.
+It’s just a clever street art campaign, but if your Instagram feed is anything like mine, you might wonder if this is a real thing.
+And for months, there was a LOT of street art around NYC, thanks to world-famous street artist Eduardo Kobra.